Vronska-Anhelina/Date-Arithmetic/README.md

 # Date-Arithmetic

-**Email-sending-frequency-ranking** Script for calculating absolute email sent dates by adding intervals to session dates and ranking recent activity per account using `DENSE_RANK`.
+**Email-sending-frequency-ranking** Script for calculating absolute email sent dates by adding intervals to session dates and ranking recent activity per account using DENSE_RANK.

 ## Technologies